jsonch/StarFlow/README.md

 ## StarFlow

-**Update 8/26/20** RaftLib kernels that implement the StarFlow backend and a program to benchmark from in-memory data has been added to /backend.
+**Update 8/26/20** RaftLib kernels that implement the StarFlow backend have been added to `/backend`, along with a program to benchmark it from in-memory datasets.

 **Update 8/21/20** The reference P4-tofino dataplane implementation has been added to /starflowCache/tofino.
 It originally ran on SDE 8.X.